 What we are doing

-SLU faculy members recently traveled to the Democratic Republic of the Congo to help assist the local health care efforts.
+SLU faculty members recently traveled to the Democratic Republic of the Congo to help assist the local health care efforts.
 These faculty members also assisted in the patient care of infants in the region.
-Learn more about our community engagement.

 What our experts say